letientai299/ios-hello-world/readme.md

 Then, create a new "Single View App", give it some information, and choose the destination as your repository.
 Don't care about the "Development Team" setting yet.

+## Fastlane

+app-icon must be png format and using RGB color space.